-Actuarial cost method Entry age, normal Wage inflation rate 3.5% Investment rate of return: MIP and Basic plans (non-hybrid) 8.0% Pension Plus plan (hybrid) 7.5% Projected salary increases 3.5% - 12.3%, including wage inflation at 3.5% Cost of living adjustments 3% annual non-compounded for MIP members Mortality RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
+MIP and Basic plans (non-hybrid) 8.0% 7.0% Pension Plus plan (hybrid)

+3.5% - 12.3%, including wage inflation at 3.5% Projected salary increases 3% annual non-compounded for MIP members Cost of living adjustments

+RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
 This assumption was first used for the September 30, 2014 valuation of the System.
 For retirees, 100% of the table rates were used.
 For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.

 Assumption changes as a result of an experience study for the period 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.
-The total pension liability as of September 30, 2015, is based on the results of an actuarial valuation date of September 30, 2014, and rolled forward using generally accepted actuarial procedures, including the experience study.
+The total pension liability as of September 30, 2016, is based on the results of an actuarial valuation date of September 30, 2015, and rolled forward using generally accepted actuarial procedures, including the experience study.